 Persons with Disabilities

-Although the law mandates standards of physical access for persons with disabilities to newly constructed public buildings, most new buildings were not built in compliance with the law.
+Although the law mandates standards for physical access by persons with disabilities to newly constructed public buildings, most new buildings were not constructed in compliance with the law.
 The law also requires that at least 10 percent of the fleets of transport firms with more than 20 vehicles be accessible, to include accommodations for the blind and deaf.
-Nevertheless, public transport remained largely inaccessible to persons with disabilities, although the Ulaanbaatar City Transportation Department purchased 50 new buses accessible to passengers using wheelchairs during the year.
+Despite some improvements in past years, public transport remained largely inaccessible to persons with disabilities.
 Open manholes, protruding obstacles, and crosswalks unheeded by motorists also prevented many persons with disabilities from moving freely.

 Persons with visual and hearing disabilities had difficulty remaining informed about public affairs due to a lack of accessible broadcast media.
 Such persons also faced barriers to accessing emergency services, since service providers lacked trained personnel and appropriate technologies to reach these populations.
 The country’s domestic violence shelters were not accessible to persons with disabilities.